TayyabaArshad07/Toto-Coffee-Cafe-Website/README.md

 # Toto Cafe

-Toto Cafe is a modern coffee shop landing page and menu experience designed to capture the warmth, comfort, and elegance of a boutique café.
+Toto Cafe is a modern coffee shop website and menu experience designed to capture the warmth, comfort, and elegance of a boutique café.
 The project combines a premium visual style with responsive layouts, curated product sections, and an interactive shopping experience.

 ## Overview